Generic instability of the dynamics underlying the Belinski-Khalatnikov-Lifshitz scenario: Conclusions

 \section{Conclusions}

 The best prototype for the BKL scenario was derived by Belinski, Khalatnikov, and Ryan \cite{bkl} in the context of the BKL conjecture.
-It is defined by Eqs. \!\eqref{L1}--\eqref{L2} and the initial data satisfying the condition $a \gg b \gg c > 0$ (see \cite{bkl, Belinski:2014kba,book} for more details).
+It is defined by Eqs. \!\eqref{L1}--\eqref{L2} and the initial data satisfying condition $a \gg b \gg c > 0$ (see \cite{Belinski:2014kba,book} for more details).

-In this paper we present an analytical solution to that prototype, to our best knowledge, unknown before.
-The evolution presented in the two recent papers \cite{Nick1, Nick2} are just numerical simulations of the related dynamics in the Bianchi IX model case.
+In this paper we present an analytical solution to that prototype.
+It is the only regular solution in the sense of Painlev\'e.
+The solution was, to our best knowledge, unknown before.
+The evolution presented in two recent papers \cite{Nick1,Nick2} are just numerical simulations of the related dynamics in the Bianchi IX model case.